 Things You Should Know About Implant Surgery

 Body Implant surgery costs vary depending on the implant procedure being performed and the length of the surgery.
 Visit our Costs & Financing page for more information.
 The price for procedures listed are a realistic range of costs and include consultation, surgery, and post-operative follow-up.

 Body implants (Hip, Breast, Calf, Pec, Bicep, Tricep and Buttock Implants) are used in surgical procedures to enhance, reshape, or better define the outward appearance of the musculature/definition of the body.
 In many instances body implants will provide the desired body contour symmetry specifically when muscular development was affected because of a genetic birth defect, or serious injury.
 Other common applications include those individuals that may simply feel unattractive, or wish to enhance their body contours, resulting in a more aesthetic appearance.

 It generally depends on the type and extent of the procedure, but each procedure usually takes between one to two hours.

 This varies with the type of operation being performed.
 It also depends on the individual.
 Some people bruise easily, while others don’t.
 Generally there will be swelling and some bruising after surgery.
 Both will usually disappear over a week or two.
 The final optimal result can usually be appreciated a few months after surgery.

 For your convenience, we accept VISA, Master Card, Discover and American Express.
 Our office can give you all the details, either before or at your consultation.
-At the time you decide to book your procedure a 50% down payment is required.

 All patients undergoing surgery will require basic lab tests as well as a pregnancy test for women.
 Your surgeon will advise you accordingly during your consultation.